boyter/boyter.org/content/posts/abusing-aws-to-make-a-search-engine.md

  - https://bonzamate.com.au/?q=having+baby+in+canberra
  - https://bonzamate.com.au/?q=asian+history

 What I do find about the above searches is that they are as you would expect Australian centric.
-So searching for asian history produces results that finds [this page](https://www.asianaustralianleadership.com.au/eminent-asian-australians).
+So searching for asian history produces results that finds [this page](https://www.asianaustralianleadership.com.au/eminent-asian-australians), which is something I wouldn't find as easily on Google/Bing even with the region set.

 So what about that porn filter?
 Well a search for porn itself https://bonzamate.com.au/?q=porn produces nothing that I would describe as porn.
 Books about food porn and such.
 Trying some other search for swear words and such seemed to work as expected, so that seems reasonable.
+Of course you can always switch into mixed results, or inverse the search to only browse them.

-Searches for news are useful too, although as the results are ephemeral harder to link to.
+Searches for news are useful too, although as the results being ephemeral are harder to link to.
 Please forgive the subject choice, but I am fairly confident at time of posting they will have something to show.

  - https://bonzamate.com.au/news/?q=covid
  - https://bonzamate.com.au/news/?q=wine
  - https://bonzamate.com.au/news/?q=china
  - https://bonzamate.com.au/news/?q=darwin

 Clearly there are a few bugs.
-The highlighting of quoted search for example does not work, although the search does.
+The highlighting of quoted search for example does not work, although the search does do it as expected.
 There are some issues with duplicate content as both www and non www are treated as different domains, which they are but anyway.
 Something I will get around to resolving later.

 For those trying their own searches, remember that this harkens back to the days of old school keyword search engines.
 You type terms, and the engine matches only documents that contain those exact terms.
 There are no keyword substitutions such as converting `pub chatswood` into `(pub || tavern || bar || nightclub || hotel) chatswood` which is what happens in Google and Bing.
 Query expansion like this is something I would like to add as an option that can be controlled by the user, assuming of course I can find a decent list to allow this.
 Gigablast appears to have one, but it looks less than exhaustive [mysynonyms.txt](https://github.com/gigablast/open-source-search-engine/blob/master/mysynonyms.txt).